barharding/stock-analysis/README.md

 ### General Advantages & Disadvantages of Refactoring Code

 The general advantages of refactoring code are:
-  - Improved performance, readability or both by removing/fixing redundant or poorly written code
+  - Improved performance, readability, or both by removing/fixing redundant or poorly written code
   - Don't have to start from scratch
   - Can be enhanced by removing hard coded values and might be made more scalable